phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

 real world?
 We use functions in several variables, :math:`w(x,y,z,t) \in \mathbb{R}^3`.
-A value of a function :math:`w(x,y,z,t)` represents a direction of wind and its strength (length of a vector) at space-time point
-:math:`\left (x, y, z, t\right)`.
+A value of a function :math:`w(x,y,z,t)` represents a direction of wind and its strength (length of a vector) at a space-time point :math:`\left (x, y, z, t\right)`.
 We always use this type of mathematics in physics.